Great-Own-Droid/GOD-Web/README.md

 This side code with golang and the Revel Framework.
 Some techno will be there to interract with the server:
-	- an REST API
+* a REST API
-	- a websocket
+* a websocket

-the server will implement an OAuth2 interface to grant interactions
+this server will implement an OAuth2 interface to grant interactions